symfony/symfony-docs/book/doctrine.rst

 .. tip::

-    Once you learn the concepts behind Doctrine, you can have Doctrine create this entity class for you:
+    Once you learn the concepts behind Doctrine, you can have Doctrine create simple entity classes for you:

     .. code-block:: bash